OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     compiling the YAML file into a form usable by OpenShift.
 Once processed we then _create_ objects from the processed result.

-From the `exercie-b` directory we can install the application's container (a **Deployment**) and its *Service** with the following two commands: -
+From the `exercise-b` directory we can install the application's container (a **Deployment**) and its *Service** with the following two commands: -

     oc process -f deployment-config.yaml | oc create -f -